Suicide in Iran: Artistic

 Sadegh Hedayat, a famous contemporary Iranian writer, has used suicide as a theme in some of his stories such as "Buried alive", "Parvin, daughter of Sasan", and "Darkroom".
 In the short story, "Buried alive", the narrator of the story wants to be far from mankind.
 He has found life to be a waste, doesn't have any hope to continue, and is constantly in search of suicide methods.
 For him, death is the means of achieving calmness.
 In the play, "Parvin, daughter of Sasan", Parvin is in love with Parviz who is fighting Arabs to stop them from conquering Ray.
 Finally, Parviz is killed, and Parvin, who is interested by an Arab General, kills herself hopelessly.
 In the short story "Darkroom", the narrator follow-travels with a strange person who does not want to communicate with people and share in their pleasures; instead, he wants to come back to his mother's uterus.
 At the end of the story, the narrator finds the strange person's dead body in his oval-shaped jujube-colored room with his feet retracted to his stomach, resembling a fetus.

 The Taste of Cherry, a 1997 movie by Abbas Kiarostami that won the Palme d'Or of Cannes Film Festival, is about a man named "Badi'ei" who has the intention to kill himself by overdosing and is searching for someone to pour soil on his dead body after his suicide.

 Comparison

 In a 2005 comparative field study between 156 Iranian students with an average age of 16.5 and 167 Swedish students with an average age of 17, it was revealed that Swedish students, in comparison with their Iranian counterparts, had more liberal views towards suicide and considered it a right for any person.
-Whereas the Iranian students believed that no person is allowed to kill him/herself and those who do, if they survive, they should be punished.
+Whereas the Iranian students believed that no person is allowed to kill themself and those who do, if they survive, should be punished.
 Also, Swedish students had a higher rate of acceptance for their friends who survived suicide than their Iranian counterparts.
 In addition, believing in life after death and the punishment of those who die due to suicide, was more common among the Iranian students than the Swedish students.